Our verdict

 It's coming for the Speedgoat

-Overall, the two shoes are such a close comparison that one of the runners boldly claims that you may want to grab the Xodus as a replacement for the Speedgoat.
+Overall, the two shoes are such a close comparison that you may want to grab the Xodus as a replacement for the Speedgoat.

 Tippy no more in the Xodus Ultra

-Many, if not all, are in agreement that the Saucony Xodus Ultra is a darn stable shoe.
-One of them even reports that it's an excellent example of a stable neutral shoe.
-The midsole has some firmness to it; it ensures planted, slip-free steps.
+The Saucony Xodus Ultra is a darn stable shoe!
+Actually, we can even say that it is an excellent example of a stable neutral shoe.
+The midsole has some firmness to it and it ensures planted, slip-free steps.

-And if there's one word that perfectly describes the entire ride of the shoe, it's "synergetic."
-It blends both responsiveness and stability so well; "the full underfoot recipe is surprisingly dreamy," expresses one avid trail runner.
+And if there's one word that perfectly describes the entire ride of the shoe, it's synergetic.
+It blends both responsiveness and stability so well!

 A pretty breathable trail shoe

-This Saucony shoe receives high scores in the breathability department.
-It is recommended as a light and airy shoe for summer runs.
+This Saucony shoe receives high scores from us in the breathability department.
+We recommend it as a light and airy shoe for summer runs.

 You can also see the most transparent/breathable parts of the upper in the video below.